voxel51/fiftyone/docs/source/integrations/cvat.rst

 .. note:

-    When annotating multiple fields, each field will get its own CVAT task.
+    When annotating multiple fields, they will all be loaded into one task unless `task_per_field` is set to `True`.
+If different fields contain the same class, the name of the label field will be appended to the class in order to distinguish them in the CVAT editor.

 .. image:: /images/integrations/cvat_multiple_fields.png
    :alt: cvat-multiple-fields